WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Specifically Made Playhouse Might Be the Better Choice

-Most kid’s playhouses, as garden rooms, comply with the British Standards (BS) EN71, meaning they’re built with kids in mind.
+Most kids’ playhouses comply with the British Standards (BS) EN71, meaning they’re built with kids in mind.
+Large models also stand a better chance of being enjoyed for longer as the kids won’t grow out of them as soon.

 They’re designed to be a safe and fun space for your little one to play, from the materials used to the smooth edges, fire safety, and solid build.
 You can relax knowing they’re playing in something that’s been tested and certified.